American consumers have always been in debt, but never to the extent we were in 2019.

-- Debt management programs offer structured principle repayment plans that enable you to repay debt faster than you might be able to on your own, thanks to benefits such as lowered interest rates and waived fees.
+- Debt management programs offer structured plans that enable you to repay debt faster thanks to benefits such as lower interest rates and waived fees.

-- You save time and money, and generally your credit score may improve during the course of your program with regular and on-time program payments.
+- You save time and money, and generally your credit score improves during the course of your program, as long as you make on-time payments.

 Debt Management Program Disadvantages